suika2engine/suika2/README.md

 * On Android:
     * Sample game is available on Google Play.
 See [the official web site](https://luxion.jp/s2/)
     * To make your own game, you have to build from source code using Android Studio.
+See `build/README.md`

 * On Linux/FreeBSD/NetBSD:
     * Build from source code.
-See build/BUILD.md
+See `build/README.md`

 ## Enable English mode